thehui87/Learning-Godot/class_tabs.md

   *  **`tab_changed`**  **(** [int](class_int) tab  **)**

 ###  Description
-Simple tabs control, similar to [[tabcontainer|TabContainer]] but is only in charge of drawing tabs, not interact with children.
+Simple tabs control, similar to [TabContainer](class_tabcontainer) but is only in charge of drawing tabs, not interact with children.

 ###  Member Function Description